robinloujun/Tipps/README.md

 Download from the [homepage](https://www.skype.com/en/get-skype/) and launch ```sudo dpkg -i Downloads/skypeforlinux-64.deb```

+## QtCreator

+Download from the [homepage](http://download.qt.io/official_releases/qt/), choose a version and download the installer, set the file permission using `chmod +x ~/Downloads/qt-opensource-linux-x64-5.11.1.run`, then run the installer with `~/Downloads/qt-opensource-linux-x64-5.11.1.run`.

 ## MATLAB

-Download the installer from the [homepage](https://de.mathworks.com/downloads/web_downloads) and extract into a new folder like /home/xxx/MATLAB,
+Download the installer from the [homepage](https://de.mathworks.com/downloads/web_downloads) and extract into a new folder like /home/user/MATLAB,
 then install with ```sudo ~/MATLAB/install```.
 There is an [intruduction](https://de.mathworks.com/help/install/ug/install-mathworks-software.html).
 One more thing to do: add an entry to the launcher with ```sudo apt-get install matlab-support```